 Overseas Tokyo ticket holders may get only partial refunds

-Many fans living outside Japan who bought Tokyo Olympic tickets from brokers — so-called Authorized Ticket Resellers — will not get full refunds.
+Many fans living outside Japan who bought tickets for the Tokyo Olympics from brokers — known as Authorized Ticket Resellers — will not get full refunds.
 And they may have a long wait to get any refunds at all.

 CoSport, the ATR for the United States and other territories and countries, said in a letter over the weekend to ticket holders that it would not refund the handling fee.
 It said it would refund the face value of the ticket and the shipping fees.